Chapter 2 : 01: Whispers in June

 "I'm leaving!"
 Pansy burst into the room, opening the door so roughly that it hit the wall with a loud boom.
 "Forget Professor Slughorn and forget about a funeral.
 I'm getting out of here!"

-Illyana jumped in her skin and snapped her head in the direction of the door, startled by Pansy's outburst and her, Millicent, and Daphne's sudden arrival into the room.
-She missed what Pansy said, but she watched as Pansy and Millicent went directly to their beds, in the middle of the room, and started to mess around with their trunks.
+Illyana jumped in her skin and snapped her head in the direction of the door, startled by Pansy's outburst and her, Millicent and Daphne's sudden arrival into the room.
+She missed what Pansy said, but she watched as Pansy and Millicent went directly to their beds, in the middle of the room, and started to mess around with their trunks and belongings.

 "My parents will want me home the second they hear of the mess Hogwarts is in," Pansy replied first, in her usual curt manner with Illyana.
 Pansy was already sorting her whites and darks and folding them up neatly.

-"We are leaving and not attending Dumbledore's funeral," Millicent grunted, stuffing her trunk full of books and reams of seemingly blank parchment.
+"We are leaving and not attending Dumbledore's funeral," Millicent tagged on, stuffing her trunk full of books and reams of seemingly blank parchment.

 Illyana noticed that Daphne's hands were shaking a bit even though she had tried to calm them by placing them upon her lap.
-She pitied the girl really, but she found herself in no shape to help her as Daphne expected.
+She pitied the girl really, but she found herself in no shape to offer any words of condolence.
+How can I possibly say anything comforting?
+Illyana thought.
+For she was pure, she never had any worries and she knew it.

-"Nothing will be 'alright' for those little mudbloods now," Pansy snickered, mocking Illyana and Daphne.
+"Nothing will be 'alright' for those little mudbloods now," Pansy snickered, poking fun at the sensitive topic.
 She looked up from her things to see their expressions, "you have a fifty-fifty shot right, Daphne?"
 Pansy laughed again and Millicent joined in.

 Daphne stood up from her bed violently and shrieked, "I am a Pureblood and just as worthy as you, you brat!"